HaileyLiData/UW_MMSc_Quantitative_Portfolio/MSE603_Principles_Of_Operations_Research/Assignment 1 – The Simplex Method/README.md

 # Assignment 1 – The Simplex Method

-This assignment focuses on solving Linear Programming (LP) problems using the **Simplex Method**.
-It covers:
+This folder contains my work for **Assignment 1** of MSE603 (Principles of Operations Research).
+In this assignment, I applied the **Simplex Method** to solve linear programming problems and explore optimality conditions.

+🧮 **Key Topics**
-- Setting up an LP model with decision variables, objective function, and constraints.
+- Formulating Linear Programming (LP) models with objective functions and constraints
-- Performing tableau iterations to find the optimal solution.
-- Identifying entering and leaving variables through ratio tests.
+- Performing tableau iterations to identify entering and leaving variables
+- Applying the ratio test and pivot operations to reach the optimal solution
-- Understanding degeneracy and alternative optima in LP.
+- Understanding degeneracy and alternative optimal solutions

-Tools used: Excel Solver and manual calculations.
+- Verifying results with Excel Solver and manual computation

-Learning outcome: developed strong procedural understanding of the simplex algorithm and its practical application in resource allocation problems.
+**Files included:**
+- `MSE603_Assignment1_Xiaohui (Hailey) Li.pdf`